keepsake journal

 3. Close with vision questions about legacy, advice, and future hopes.

-Organise what you gather
+Organize what you gather

 After interviews, sort your material into three buckets: